-- STEP 1-Touch the <Turn Off> command on the Otogram New Session screen. - STEP 2-The Otogram will ask "Are you sure?"
-Select <Yes>. - STEP 3- Disconnect the Otovest by sliding back the sleeve on the Otovest Plug and pulling away from the Otogram.
+STEP 1-Touch the <Turn Off> command on the Otogram New Session screen.

+STEP 2-The Otogram will ask "Are you sure?"
+Select <Yes>.

+STEP 3- Disconnect the Otovest (if provided) by sliding back the sleeve on the Otovest Plug and pulling away from the Otogram.

-IMPORTANT: Do not twist the connector during insertion or removal. - STEP 4- Retract the antenna into the protective recess.
+IMPORTANT: Do not twist the connector during insertion or removal.